zeustamil/paulrhayes.com/source/_posts/css-tetrahedron.md

 [![CSS pyramid](http://host.trivialbeing.org/up/small/css-pyramid.png)](/experiments/pyramid/)

-The rotation is performed using a `-webkit-animation`, I've given the animation the name "spin", which rotates the pyramid around Y from 0 to 360 degrees:
+The rotation is performed using a `-webkit-animation`, I’ve given the animation the name `spin`, which rotates the pyramid around Y from 0 to 360 degrees:

 ```css
 #pyramid {